ArrakisFinance/arrakis-docs/src/text/arrakisPro/strategies/bootstrap.md

 Our bootstrap strategy is designed to leverage the features of concentrated liquidity introduced in Uniswap V3 in order to manage very imbalanced liquidity ratios, for example 80% of a governace token GOV vs 20% of a quote token like ETH or USDC.
 By asymmetrically absorbing volatility, it captures more of the quote token during buy spikes, progressively converging to a 50/50 token ratio.

+From now on we consider an ETH/GOV token pair as an example to describe the strategy implementation.

 ## Implementation

 The bootstrap strategy defines a liquidity distribution composed by several ranges